chanzuckerberg/czgenepi/docs/DEV_ENV.md

 ### Update Dev Data

 The dev environment is initialized with AWS Secrets/S3 data in the [scripts/setup_dev_data.sh](../scripts/setup_dev_data.sh),  [src/backend/scripts/setup_localdata.py](../src/backend/scripts/setup_localdata.py) script, as well as DB migrations from [src/backend/database_migrations](../src/backend/database_migrations).

-To add more data or run migrations, modify these scripts and run `make local-init` to reload the dev environment's data stores.
-Some data such as tree jsons may be cached and need `make local-clean` and `make local-init` to update.
+- To add more data or run migrations, modify these scripts and run `make local-init` to reload the dev environment's data stores.
+- Some data such as tree jsons may be cached and need `make local-clean` before `make local-init` to update.
+- Changes to the postgresql database via `make local-pgconsole` are live immediately.

 ### Make targets for managing dev: